Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties

 \section{Implementation of existing approaches}

 First we will detail how we implement the competing approaches for the linear simulation study.
 For all estimators, linear models are assumed, in contrast to our approach that attempts to find the degree of nonlinearity required.
 The residual de-biasing approach is implemented using the \texttt{balanceHD} R package, which is available at \url{github.com/swager/balanceHD}.
 This R package estimates the treatment effect and provides confidence intervals, with which we perform inference.
+For both TMLE and double machine learning we explore two possible approaches for estimating nuisance parameters.
+One approach uses lasso models to estimate the nuisance parameters, while the other uses post-lasso models to estimate nuisance parameters.
+Post-lasso uses an initial variable selection step from a lasso model, and then calculates an unpenalized estimator of the nuisance parameters.
+For any particular simulation in the paper and appendix, we only report the best of these two approaches with respect to MSE and interval coverage.
 The TMLE approach is implemented using the \texttt{tmle} R package \citep{tmle}.
 In the super learner library for TMLE, we only included SL.glmnet, as the true model is contained within this high-dimensional linear model.
-This package also gives both estimates and confidence intervals, which is how we performed inference.
+If we are using post-lasso estimators then we include an initial variable screening step from a lasso regression and then include only SL.glm in the super learner library.
+This package provides both estimates and confidence intervals, which is how we performed inference.
 For the double machine learning approach, we used sample splitting with $K=5$ splits and linear models based on the \texttt{glmnet} package \citep{glmnet} for both the treatment and outcome model.
-We tried fitting the treatment and outcome model with the output from lasso models, but also attempted fitting both the treatment and outcome models using post selection estimates of both models.
-For the post selection estimates, we ran an initial variable selection step using glmnet, and then fit unpenalized models for both treatment and outcome.
-We found that the post selection estimators worked best for the double machine learning approach, and therefore we present them throughout the paper.
+Alternatively we find an initial lasso estimate to identify important variables, and then we fit an unpenalized version of these models.
 We performed inference using the asymptotic standard errors derived in \cite{chernozhukov2016double}.